Gravyon/Gravyon/README.md

 I am a Full Stack Developer

-- :telescope: I'm currently learning TypeScript.
+- :telescope: I'm looking into learning Angular.

-- :seedling: Attempting to improve myself more and more!
+- :seedling: Attempting to improve myself more and more.

 - :zap: In my free time, I code, learn new technologies and attempt to break my Linux distro (I always have a backup)